jsyk/x65/README.md

 Stop, read and think:

-THIS HARDWARE PROJECT IS A WORK-IN-PROGRESS!
+THIS HARDWARE PROJECT IS A WORK-IN-PROGRESS AND NOT "RELEASED"!

-Some parts are untested yet, and some parts may even contain known bugs THAT ARE INTENTIONALLY NOT FIXED IN THE SCHEMATIC OR THE PCB LAYOUT!
+Some parts are untested yet, and some parts may even contain *known* bugs THAT ARE INTENTIONALLY NOT FIXED IN THE SCHEMATIC OR THE PCB LAYOUT!
 (Explanation: as soon a schematic+layout revision gets produced in a fab, the document must never change.
 Changes are allowed only in new revisions!)